mewza/const1/README.md

-with other many handy tools I accumulated devleoping projects, including ZArray, which I am looking for support on compiler level as well, able to quickly reference an array of float vectors by an array of integer vector, returning corresponding integer indicies values.
-Get to work, Apple!
+with other many handy tools I accumulated devleoping projects, including ZArray, which I am looking for support on compiler level as well, able to quickly reference an array of float vectors by an array of integer vector, returning corresponding float vector to the integer index vector.
+Get to work, Apple and stop slacking!

 Copyright 2022-2025 Dmitry Boldyrev
 All rights reserved.